 not forgetting contemporary issues in the successor states.

-The contents of the Spring/Summer 2019 issue are listed below (scroll down).
+The contents of the Autumn 2019 issue are listed below (scroll down).

 A copy of each new issue of East-West Review is mailed directly to all members of the Society immediately on publication.